-Alternative energy, especially solar energy, has been growing rapidly as an in demand resource over the last decade.
-There have been several reasons that have driven this demand.
-First, the cost of installing solar panels has decreased dramatically.
-Since 2010, PV installed price estimates have declined by almost 56% for residential installations, and over 70% for both non-residential/commercial and utility-scale installations.1 These price decreases have increased the demand and therefore has made solar installation skills more valuable in today’s job market.
+Alternative energy, especially solar energy, has become an increasingly in-demand resource over the last decade.
+There have been several reasons that have driven this demand, including environmental motivations as more and more people are looking for renewable energy resources.
+Additionally, the cost of installing solar panels has decreased dramatically.
+Since 2010, PV panel cost estimates have declined by almost 56% for residential installations, and over 70% for both non-residential/commercial and utility-scale installations.1 The falling costs have increased the accessibility and demand, ultimately making solar installation skills more valuable in today’s job market.

-Additionally, solar energy has also become more of an accessible commodity as a result of the increase in community solar projects.
+Furthermore, solar energy has also become more of accessible thanks to an increase in community solar projects.
 According to the Solar Energy Industries Association, community solar initiatives allow for multiple consumers to participate in and benefit from a solar project in their community.
-Participants in solar communities receive credits on their utility bill for their portion of the power produced on what is usually, public or jointly owned property.
-Community solar projects allow those who are unable to install their own solar panels due to living in a rented or shared building, having a heavily shaded roof, or are unable to afford the initial cost of the installation, access to solar energy.
+Participants in solar communities receive credits on their utility bill for their portion of the power produced on what is usually public or jointly owned property.
+Community solar projects enable those who are unable to install their own solar panels with access to the benefits and use of solar energy.

-As of 2017, the National Solar Job Census reported that 250,271 people are working in the solar industry and long-term trends show significant growth moving forward.
-In the last seven years alone, solar-related workforce has increased 168%.1 Although a few states faced job losses, 29 states saw significant job gains, especially in Utah, Minnesota, Arizona, Colorado, Pennsylvania, New Jersey, New York, and Tennessee.
+This increased accessibility presents a myriad of opportunities for employers.
+As of 2018, the National Solar Job Census reported that 242,000 people are working in the solar industry and long-term trends show significant growth moving forward.
+In the last seven years alone, the solar-related workforce has increased 159%.1 Although a few states faced job losses, 29 states saw significant job gains, especially in Florida, Illinois, Texas, New York, Ohio, and Washington.
 1 The states that showed job gains are places where the solar industry is just beginning to become more prevalent, a trend that will hopefully continue across the US.

 While solar energy has become tremendously more accessible, the solar job market has not followed quite as rapidly, leaving many employers in need of employees with solar installation and manufacturing skills.
-According to the 2017 Solar Job Census, 89% of employers reported that it was “somewhat” or “very difficult” to hire solar installers, with 52.5% reporting this difficulty stemmed from a “lack of experience or technical knowledge”.
-1 These statistics are staggering given that the solar installation workforce has a low barrier to entry as most solar companies do not require a Bachelor’s degree.
-In fact, 79% of solar companies overall do not require a four-year college degree and 93% of solar installation companies do not require a four-year college degree.
+According to the 2018 Solar Job Census, 82% of employers reported that it was “somewhat” or “very difficult” to hire solar installers.
+This statistic is staggering given that the solar installation workforce has a low barrier to entry as most solar companies do not require a Bachelor’s degree.
+In fact, 79% of solar companies overall do not require a four-year college degree and 85% of solar installation companies do not require a four-year college degree.
 1